 HOW TO DO IT: Sit with your legs straight out in front of you or lie on your back.
 Place a small folded towel under your injured knee.
 Bend the opposite knee and place your foot on the floor.
 Tighten the muscles in your thigh by pressing the back of your knee into the towel.
 Hold for five to 10 seconds; then relax.
 Repeat 10 times.

 Also effective are heel slides, which help you bend and straighten your leg.

 HOW TO DO IT: Loop a small towel under your lower thigh on the injured leg.
 Bend your knee slowly while sliding your heel along the floor.
 Use your arms to assist by pulling on the ends of the towel.
 Stop when your heel is close to your buttocks and hold for five to 10 seconds; then slowly straighten back out.
 Repeat this movement 10 times.

 Warnings and Precautions

 While swelling after knee surgery is common, it can also be a sign of a complication such as a blood clot or infection.
-Report any sudden increase in swelling to your doctor, especially if accompanied by worsening pain, redness, fever or new or increasing tenderness.
+Report any sudden increase in swelling to your doctor, especially if accompanied by worsening pain, increasing tenderness, redness, fever, pus or thick drainage from your incision.